Charvaka: Origin

 Arthur Llewellyn Basham, citing the Buddhist Samaññaphala Sutta, suggests six schools of heterodox, pre-Buddhist and pre-Jain, atheistic Indian traditions in 6th century BCE, that included Charvakas and Ajivikas.
 Charvaka was a living philosophy up to the 12th century in India's historical timeline, after which this system seems to have disappeared without leaving any trace.

 Philosophy

 The Charvaka school of philosophy had a variety of atheistic and materialistic beliefs.
-They held perception and direct experiments to be the valid and reliable source of knowledge.
+They held perception and direct experiences to be the only valid and reliable source of knowledge.